denisraslov/react-spreadsheet-grid/README.md

 To get the correct behavior of the grid you should:

 * Store rows of the grid in the state of a high-order component.
-* Describe how the grid have render values of the cells.
+* Describe how the grid has render values of the cells.
 * Have a callback that will change values of rows in the state.

 Let's see how it works: